Error-Free Genome Editing

 PROVIREX employs site-specific recombinase-based genome surgery technology to precisely excise chromosomally integrated viral genomes (proviruses).
 The major advantage of site-specific recombinases is that they function independently of host DNA repair.
 Therefore, in contrast to other gene editing technologies, they act with nucleotide precision producing completely error-free recombinants.

 The engineered recombinase Brec1 excises HIV-1 proviruses with high specificity from the genome of infected host cells.
 Brec1 activity has unparalleled and lasting antiviral effects in vitro and in vivo.
 Consequently, plasma viral load declines to levels below the detection limits of the most sensitive assay systems.
 No viral rebound has been observed.

-The following video schematically depicts the therapeutic mechanism of Brec1.
+The following illustration schematically depicts the therapeutic mechanism of Brec1.

 On the road

 PROVIREX has been nominated for the Hamburg 2040 Award!

 With this award, the Hamburg Chamber of Commerce (Handelskammer) recognises companies, institutions or individuals who are actively shaping the future of Hamburg, demonstrating innovative strength and promoting the location in the sense of the Hamburg 2040 location strategy developed by the Chamber of Commerce.

 Milestone in the fight against the trigger of a form of leukaemia in cooperation between TU Dresden, PROVIREX and the Friedrich Alexander University Erlangen-Nuremberg (FAU)